-- Read all of the paperwork you get from the pharmacy, and ask questions about the side effects.
-Many patients end up with a pyramid effect—taking new pills to treat the adverse effects of the medications they’re already taking.
+- Read all of the paperwork you get from the pharmacy, including the drug labels, and ask questions about the side effects.
+Many patients end up with a pyramid effect—taking new pills to treat the adverse effects of the prescription medications they’re already taking.

 Now it’s your turn: Have you been a victim of a doctor who is too quick to push pills?